 - Do not have an online version

 As with pretty much all image modifications, colorization was first practiced in Photoshop.
-While it’s one of the most professional approaches that you can resort to, Photoshop by itself is very feature-packed and complex to use.
-For an amateur user who simply wants to improve an old image or two easily and efficiently, this process can be quite challenging.
-Still, it’s not a bad choice if you’re someone who likes to have control over the entire procedure.
+While it's one of the most professional approaches you can resort to, Photoshop is very feature-packed and complex to use.
+This process can be quite challenging for an amateur user who simply wants to improve an old image or two easily and efficiently.
+Still, it's not a bad choice if you're someone who likes to have control over the entire procedure.